 How Does the Abortion Pill Work?

-To understand how effective the abortion antidote is, it is essential to know how the abortion pill works.
+To understand how effective the abortion pill antidote is, it is essential to know how the abortion pill works.

 Most chemical abortions are performed using a two-pill regimen.
 While the first pill is often taken at a medical facility, the second one will be taken home.
 Adverse effects of the abortion pill regimen include cramping, chills, nausea, heavy bleeding, and dizziness.